Buddy Ryan: Philadelphia Eagles

 That offseason, Ryan was hired by the Philadelphia Eagles as their head coach.
 Ryan released running back Earnest Jackson, who had rushed for more than 1,000 yards in both of the previous two seasons, and limited the playing time of veteran quarterback Ron Jaworski.
 Ryan coached players such as Randall Cunningham, Reggie White, and Andre Waters and drafted Pro Bowlers Seth Joyner, Clyde Simmons, Jerome Brown, Eric Allen, Cris Carter, Fred Barnett, and Keith Jackson.
 The Eagles made the playoffs in 1988, 1989, and 1990.

 On October 25, 1987, he came under fire after a game against the Dallas Cowboys by scoring a touchdown in the final seconds, when the outcome was no longer in doubt.
 This was apparently Ryan's revenge against Dallas head coach Tom Landry, who Ryan felt had run up the score against the Eagles' replacement players during the 1987 players' strike, using many of the Cowboys players that had crossed the picket line.
-The controversy marred a season in which the Eagles improved to 7-8, which included a 31-27 win over the eventual Super Bowl champion Redskins at Veterans Stadium.
+The controversy marred a season in which the Eagles improved to 7–8, which included a 31–27 win over the eventual Super Bowl champion Redskins at Veterans Stadium.

 On November 22, 1989, Ryan found himself at the center of another scandal, when Cowboys head coach Jimmy Johnson alleged Ryan had taken out a "bounty" on two Cowboys players—then-current Dallas (and former Philadelphia) placekicker Luis Zendejas and quarterback Troy Aikman in a game dubbed "Bounty Bowl" played on Thanksgiving Day at Texas Stadium.
 Ryan's Eagles compiled an 8–2 record against the Cowboys.

-Ryan was fired by the Eagles in 1991 after going 43–35–1 in five seasons, a total that included an 0–3 record in playoff games.
-He subsequently became an NFL commentator for CNN.
+On January 8, 1991, Ryan was fired by the Eagles after going 43–35–1 in five seasons, a total that included an 0–3 record in playoff games.
+As quoted by Eagles owner Norman Braman, "It is time to stop being a bridesmaid and become a bride."
+Ryan was replaced by his offensive coordinator in Rich Kotite, whom he had hired from the Jets the previous year.
+Ryan subsequently became an NFL commentator for CNN.